websyncio/websync-idea/README.md

     compile "com.epam.jdi:jdi-light-html:1.1.15"
 }
 ````
-- Add classes inherited from WebPage and Segment to created project
+- Add classes inherited from WebPage and Segment to created project with page objects